KhoaMoya/SampleBaseApp/README.md

 # SampleBaseApp
 Android sample base application that uses clean architecture and modularization.
-With advantages of this architectures make application is easy to read, understand
-, scale and maintance.
+With advantages of this architectures make application is easy to read, understand , scale and maintains.

 Introduction
 --------------